kphannan/OpenLCB/prototypes/Arduino/sketches/README.txt

 When you add one, please leave a brief note below.

+CanMrrlcbTest: (Bob Jacobsen)
+    Demo library for doing the MRRLCB link setup.
+    CONSUMER_PIN (9) is driven by consuming an event, PRODUCER_PIN (14) produces events.

+CAN2EtherNetuino: (Bob Jacobsen)
+    A CAN-Ethernet bridge for the LEDuino.
+Just forwards frames, not a full OpenLCB router.

 CAN2USBuino: (Alex Shepherd)
     Use a LEDuino as a CAN-USB adapter.
     Uses GridConnect format (e.g. ":S65N01;")

 CAN2USBuinoDPH2090329: (David Harris)
     Private experiment by dph